Skip to main content

 Rhinebeck Citizens and Business Owners Deserve a Voice

-We, The Undersigned, Oppose Rhinebeck Elected Officials' Unilateral Decision To File Multiple Lawsuits
+We, The Undersigned, Oppose Rhinebeck Elected Officials' Unilateral Decision To File a Lawsuit against Multiple Plaintiffs

-Rhinebeck Taxpayers and Business Owners Oppose Rhinebeck Elected Officials’ Unilateral Decision To Spend Taxpayer Dollars To Sue Neighboring Towns and CECNY (Six Senses)
+Rhinebeck Taxpayers and Business Owners Oppose Rhinebeck Elected Officials’ Unilateral Decision To Spend Taxpayer Dollars To Sue the Neighboring Towns of Hyde Park, Clinton, and CECNY (Six Senses)

-Town board members have no basis to assume the support of Rhinebeck citizens for the recent multiple lawsuits filed by the Town Board.
-The filing of lawsuits was a unilateral decision by the town board members on behalf of the Town of Rhinebeck, without input from Rhinebeck citizens, presumably for the benefit of Town Board members’ constituents, who had no opportunity to learn or speak about it prior to the filing of the lawsuits.
-Ninety percent of the attendees at the meeting held on Monday, April 28th, 2025, were Clinton residents who read prepared statements to show support for the lawsuits filed by Rhinebeck.
-Rhinebeck citizens did not have the benefit of any prior notice of this topic on the agenda.
+Town board members have no basis to assume the support of Rhinebeck citizens for the recent filing of a lawsuit against multiple plaintiffs by the Town Board.
+The filing of the lawsuit was a unilateral decision made behind closed doors by the town board members on behalf of the Town of Rhinebeck, without input from Rhinebeck citizens, presumably for the benefit of Town Board members’ constituents, who had no opportunity to learn or speak about it prior to the filing of the lawsuit.
+Ninety percent of the attendees at the meeting held on Monday, April 28th, 2025, after the lawsuit was filed, were Clinton residents who read prepared statements to show support for the lawsuits filed by Rhinebeck.
+Rhinebeck citizens did not have the benefit of prior notice of this topic on the agenda because it was not on the agenda.
 Rhinebeck citizens are now responsible for footing the bill for our town attorney's primary client's goals in this matter.
-Town residents were not given any information nor an opportunity (with notice) that would allow their voices to be heard about these lawsuits that they are responsible for paying for.
-Lawsuits have already been filed against the towns of Hyde Park and Clinton, as well as CECNY (Six Senses), in an attempt to stop Six Senses.
+Town residents were not given any information nor an opportunity (with notice) that would allow their voices to be heard about this lawsuit that they are responsible for paying for.
+The Lawsuit had already been filed against the towns of Hyde Park and Clinton, as well as CECNY (Six Senses), in an attempt to stop Six Senses.

-This decision was made and legal action was taken by the town board with no input from Rhinebeck stakeholders to further the goals of a private group of Clinton citizens represented by Warren Replansky.
+This decision made behind closed doors was implemented by the town board with no input from Rhinebeck stakeholders to further the goals of a private group of Clinton citizens represented by Warren Replansky.
 Warren Replansky serves as attorney for the Town of Rhinebeck.
 Mr. Replansky did not disclose to the Rhinebeck public prior to the filing of the lawsuits that his representation of "Common Senses HV", the private opposition group to the proposed project of Six Senses, pre-dated these Rhinebeck lawsuits against neighboring townships and CECNY.
 The ethics of Mr. Replansky’s failure to publicly and explicitly disclose his relationship with Common Senses HV are highly questionable, at the very least.

 HERE is the post of the public agenda for the 4/28 meeting.
 There’s no mention of this topic.

-Therefore, we, the undersigned Rhinebeck business owners and taxpayers, demand a public hearing to be held so that the voices of Rhinebeck stakeholders will be heard and considered, before these lawsuits move forward any further.
+Therefore, we, the undersigned Rhinebeck business owners and taxpayers, demand a public hearing so that the voices of Rhinebeck stakeholders will be heard and considered, before these lawsuits move forward any further.

 Why is this important?

-Your elected officials have filed lawsuits against neighboring towns and the Six Senses project — without informing Rhinebeck residents and without your input.
+Your elected officials have filed a lawsuit against neighboring towns and the Six Senses project — without informing Rhinebeck residents and without your input.

 These lawsuits serve the goals of a private opposition group from Clinton — and you’re paying their legal bills.